 Firing a third coach in as many seasons would certainly reflect badly on sporting director Nick De Santis, whose public esteem seems to be reaching new lows by the week.

 De Santis is primarily responsible for the Impact’s current plight, and Saputo’s comments on Twitter certainly heaps pressure on him to deliver in the coming transfer window this summer.
 De Santis’ record as a sporting director hasn’t been stellar.
 Except for the Jack Mcinerney trade, his moves in the last three transfer windows have been underwhelming.

 This summer might be his last chance to get it right, but it won’t be easy because the Impact don’t have a whole lot of room to maneuver within the salary cap and several players with heavy contracts will be difficult to displace.

 But what’s most at stake here, more than just the current season, is the Impact’s public image.
 Fans are becoming disgruntled with the team’s lack of technical direction, and the club’s often hostile manner of dealing with mainstream media is poisoning what little coverage it gets.
-But what hurts the club the most is the way it continues to favour friends and family in key roles over proven professionals.
+But what hurts the club the most is the way it continues to favor friends and family in key roles instead of proven professionals.